Melbourne couple: can you Coast FIRE before 50?

 |---|---|---|---|---|

-"Safe" = the retirement spending level that keeps a 60-month buffer in the model.
+"Safe" = the spending level that still leaves a multi-year cushion in this comparison.
 Use it as a guardrail, not a promise.

 Compare the variants →What this comparison evaluates